News Archive 2021

 Taxonomists name a new butterfly genus Setteleia › more

-13.07.2021 | Media Release, iDiv Members, TOP NEWS
+13.07.2021 | iDiv Members, Media Release, TOP NEWS

 Countries like Australia and Indonesia with their large coastlines contribute a great deal to global CO2 storage and thus also to mitigating the costs of climate damage.
 Economically, however, they hardly benefit from this.
 The main beneficiaries here are India, China and the USA.
 (Picture: Bwe)